NLeSC/guide/nlesc_specific/e-infrastructure/das5.md

 After executing the above ssh command, start your local browser and configure your browser to use the proxyserver.
 Manually configure the proxy as a "Socks v5" proxy with the address 'localhost' and port 8080.
+Do not forget to also tick the box to also proxy DNS traffic over this proxy.

-After changing this setting navigate to the page `http://node0XX:8888/`, where `node0XX` should be replaced with the hostname of the node you are running the notebook server on.
+After changing these settings navigate to the page `http://node0XX:8888/`, where `node0XX` should be replaced with the hostname of the node you are running the notebook server on.
 Now in the browser open your notebook and get started using notebooks on a remote server!